By Jody Weisel

-Fame, greatness and heroism are often confused.
+I strongly believe that fame, greatness and heroism are often confused.

 Hollywood movie stars wish for fame, prostitute themselves on the altar of celluloid to get it and then curse the paparazzi once they arrive at the pinnacle of flashbulb hero worship.
 They aren’t heroes.
 They are actors.
 Think about that for a moment.
 How many of us envied the nerds who went out for drama, glee club and tap dancing in high school?
 It’s amazing what a few klieg lights and screenwriters can do for a thespian’s social status.

 Motocross has more than its fair share of heroes and hero worshippers.
 The heroes are self explanatory.
-They can do something?maybe only one thing?better than 99.99 percent of the population.
+They can do something — maybe only one thing — better than 99.99 percent of the population.
 What makes sports stars worthy of adulation is that they can do what most mortal men can’t.
 In the NBA, that is slam dunking.
 In West Virginia, it’s hog calling.
 In motocross, it’s triples.
-They are heroes in the same way that WWI aces were heroes?they live on the edge that the rest of us cringe away from.
+They are heroes in the same way that WWI aces were heroes — they live on the edge that the rest of us cringe away from.
 To other racers, regardless of their skill level, these men are worthy of admiration.
 There is a brotherhood among those who go to war on Sunday.
 A racer appreciates greatness when he sees it.

 There are several kinds of hero worshippers in the sport of motocross (and as a social researcher I am not making value judgments about whether being a hero worshipper is good or bad, only that it exists).
-These posers and hangers-on don’t necessarily attached themselves to a star out of appreciation for a job well done, but to glom onto any excess fame in a world rife with excessive fame.
+These posers and hangers-on don’t necessarily attach themselves to a star out of appreciation for a job well done, but mainly to glom onto any excess fame in a world rife with excessive fame.
 Posers don’t race.
 Posers pose.
 They look good.
 They live to look good.
 They come in several varieties.

-Saddest of all are the relatives of heroes.
+RELATIVES: Saddest of all are the relatives of heroes.
 They ride the coattails of brother, son or dad.
 They take on the pitiful and predictable role of Svengali to the hero (although the other riders make fun of their advice), chronicler of the fame of the family name (always on hand with a video cam), the footstep follower (hoping the racing talent is in the genes) or the infamous father/mentor/mechanic (unfortunately, they always seem to come up short in one of the three jobs).

-Last, but not least, is the ubiquitous gopher.
-These posers got so close that somehow they got roped into actually working.
+MANFRIENDS: Last, but not least, is the ubiquitous gopher.
+The manfriend accidentally got so close that somehow he got roped into actually working.
 These manfriends serve a function.
 They are Kato to the MX version of the Green Hornet.
-The gopher is the closest friend that a hero has?but he lives life by the moment.
+The gopher is the closest friend that a hero has, but he lives life by the moment.
 He travels, eats and hobnobs at the whim of his master.
-Should Joe Hero get fired, lose once too often or get injured?Renfield will be out in the cold (warmed only by memories of lugging a gear bag through LAX).
+Should Joe Hero get fired, lose once too often or get injured, Renfield will be left out in the cold (warmed only by memories of lugging someone else’s gear bag through LAX).